OpenNTI/nti.dataserver/docs/content-in-cdn.rst

 (eclipse-toc.xml, archive.zip).
 Finally, if we are sharing resource data, we need some way to do "garbage collection" of resources that are no longer referenced.

+.. note:: While we could probably use some sort of "directory-like"
+	identifier for objects in the bucket, much as we lay things out on the filesystem now, that seems to lose a lot of opportunity for sharing, particularly of resources.
+Even if the resources shared cross-content are few, when we version URLs for CloudFront, the resources shared from one content version to the next are likely to be very many.